Strokkur424/off-brand-sentinel/README.md

 **User entries**:

-- `Report` -- reports a message
+- `Report`: reports a message

 **Moderator entries**:

-- `Ban` -- bans the user who sent the message
+- `Ban`: bans the user who sent the message
-- `Kick` -- kicks the user who sent the message
+- `Kick`: kicks the user who sent the message
-- `Quick Ban` -- bans the user who sent the message without asking for a reason first
+- `Quick Ban`: bans the user who sent the message without asking for a reason first

+**Factoid entries**:

+Additionally to standard commands, factoids also get registered as right-click context menu items which allow you to send an embed as a reply to another person's message.

 ## Building